Although the club does not own a steam truck several club members do.

 There are also Clayton & Shuttleworths, Brown and Mays, Barrows, Buffalo Pitts a Seeking and a few local makes.

-The second is a Johnson and Sons, Tyne Foundry,South Melbourne which is currently under restoration.
+The second is a Johnson and Sons, Tyne Foundry,South Melbourne which has recently been restored to running order.

 The other is a Herbert Thomson made in Armidale Melbourne.